ShravanBk5/Cybersecurity/Snort.md

 This line specifies the type of DAQ module to use.
 The <type> parameter can be one of the following:

-pcap: Uses the pcap library for packet capture on Unix-based systems.
+`pcap`: Uses the pcap library for packet capture on Unix-based systems.

-afpacket: Uses the AF_PACKET interface for packet capture on Linux systems.
+`afpacket`: Uses the AF_PACKET interface for packet capture on Linux systems.

-dump: Reads packets from a packet capture file (PCAP format).
+`dump`: Reads packets from a packet capture file (PCAP format).

-nfq: Uses the Netfilter Queue (NFQUEUE) interface for packet capture.
+`nfq`: Uses the Netfilter Queue (NFQUEUE) interface for packet capture.

-ipq: Uses the old iptables QUEUE interface for packet capture.
+`ipq`: Uses the old iptables QUEUE interface for packet capture.

-ipfw: Uses the IPFW firewall interface for packet capture on BSD systems.
+`ipfw`: Uses the IPFW firewall interface for packet capture on BSD systems.

 config daq_dir: <dir>